 Project Open Wide

-A competitive Council grant was awarded to Orange Grove Center in Chattanooga for Project Open Wide, which is in its third year.
+A competitive Council grant was awarded to Orange Grove Center in Chattanooga for Project Open Wide.
 The project includes the following activities: a dental clinic where dental clinicians demonstrate best practices in serving patients with developmental disabilities; internships for dental hygienists and visiting dentists to receive hands-on experience in treating patients with developmental disabilities; training for direct support professionals who provide assistance to individuals with developmental disabilities in proper dental hygiene; and dispelling the myth that sedation dentistry is required for a person who has developmental disabilities.

 Project Opportunity is job training and placement program for adults with job barriers.
 Project Opportunity, based at Vanderbilt University's Children's Hospital, provides on-site job training and employability skills training.
 The ultimate goal is to assist adults with disabilities find and maintain meaningful, competitive-wage employment at Vanderbilt Hospital, at Vanderbilt University, or in the general community.
 Tennessee's Project Opportunity is modeled after Project SEARCH at Cincinnati Children's Hospital.
 For more information about Project Opportunity, please visit http://www.childrenshospital.vanderbilt.org/projectopportunity.

 Tennessee Disability Megaconference